-As the number of cyberattacks continues to climb, insider threat security plans are imperative for protection.
+As the number of cyberattacks continues to climb, insider threat security plans and data masking solutions are imperative for protection.
 Organizations rely on HR as the first line of defense for keeping risk out.
 However, that alone isn’t merely enough.
 IT security teams also play a vital role in protecting the business from harm.
 It takes a team effort, but the fight against insider threats is possible with a plan of action.

 While specific business or system aspects may vary, key actions in defense strategies are grouped into four main categories:

 The basis of any insider threat protection program begins with understanding and defining the organization’s risk factors.
 This includes a firm’s assets, personnel, resources, equipment, network, or systems.
 It requires knowing where the sensitive information lives and determining who should access those files.
 Additionally, the organization must prioritize the risk levels associated with the classified information.